 Running a business can be difficult.
-There are many different aspects you must look at on a day-to-day basis.
-Add in all of the legal ramifications that come with running a business, and you may find yourself in need of a dedicated business lawyer.
-Business owners typically have questions about discrimination in the hiring process and are often doing their best to ensure discrimination does not occur at their business.
-A question that usually comes up is, “Is it illegal to employ undocumented immigrants?”
+There are many moving parts that business owners must keep track on an a daily basis.
+Add in all of the legal aspects that come with running a business, and you may find yourself in need of a dedicated business lawyer.
+Business owners often have questions about the potential for discrimination in hiring.
+A common question is, “Is it illegal to employ undocumented immigrants?”

 The Immigration Reform and Control Act (IRCA) is a federal law that prohibits businesses from knowingly engaging in illegal activities, such as: